 - Felony Pre-Trial Intervention (PTI) –

 - The PTI program is a post-arrest diversion program operated by the Florida Department of Corrections (DOC).
-The purpose of the PTI program is to afford first-time felony offenders the opportunity to avoid the stigma of a criminal conviction by diverting their case from the trial court process after an arrest.
-Defendants charged with a qualifying third degree felony may be approved for this program.
+The purpose of the PTI program is to allow first-time felony offenders to avoid the stigma of a criminal conviction by diverting their cases from the trial court process after an arrest.
+Defendants with a qualifying third-degree felony may be approved for this program.

 - Domestic Violence Intervention (DVIP) –

 - The DVIP program was created for men and women accused of domestic violence.
-The program is designed to reverse the cycle of domestic violence and keeping the family unit intact.
+The program is designed to reverse the cycle of domestic violence and keep the family unit intact.

-- This program requires the alleged offender to complete a 26 week Batterer's Intervention Program, as well as a substance abuse evaluation and/or other recommended treatment if deemed necessary.
+- This program requires the alleged offender to complete a 26-week Batterer’s Intervention Program, a substance abuse evaluation, and other recommended treatment if deemed necessary.

-- To complete the program, the defendant must enter a guilty plea to the charges in order to participate in this eight month program.
+- To complete the program, the defendant must enter a guilty plea to the charges to participate in this eight-month program.

-- If the defendant successfully completes the program, the plea will be vacated and the case will be nolle prossed (dropped).
-This allows the offender to then apply to the Florida Department of Law Enforcement in a separate proceeding to seal or expunge their criminal record if otherwise legally eligible.
+- If the defendant successfully completes the program, the plea will be vacated, and the case will be nolle pross (dropped).
+This allows the offender to apply to the Florida Department of Law Enforcement in a separate proceeding to seal or expunge their criminal record if otherwise legally eligible.

-- Eligibility for the Domestic Violence Misdemeanor Program includes the offenses of Battery, Assault, Stalking, Criminal Mischief and Disorderly Conduct.
-Those domestic violence offenses are not eligible or the adult pre-arrest diversion program (APAD).
+- Eligibility for the Domestic Violence Misdemeanor Program includes the offenses of Battery, Assault, Stalking, Criminal Mischief, and Disorderly Conduct.
+Those domestic violence offenses are not eligible for the adult pre-arrest diversion program (APAD).

-- Whether the criminal charge is eligible for diversion is determined by the State Attorney’s Office on a case by case basis dependent upon the facts surrounding the charge.
+- The State Attorney’s Office determines whether the criminal charge is eligible for diversion on a case-by-case basis, depending on the facts surrounding the charge.

 - Eligibility for the domestic violence diversion program requires that the defendant has no prior adult felony arrests and/or convictions and not more than one prior conviction for a non-violent misdemeanor crime.